 I “met” Michelle a little over a year ago when she left a sweet comment on my Top 10+ Best Gluten-Free Girl Scout Cookie “Knockoff” Recipes Plus Bonus Ideas roundup.
 A quick look at her blog showed me that Michelle shares lots of beautiful and delicious recipes, as well as lots of other really helpful info for those who are gluten free.

-I’ve since shared many of her recipes either on gfe in roundup posts or on All Gluten-Free Desserts.
+I’ve since shared many of her recipes in gfe roundup posts.
 Here are links to some of those recipes and a few more from Michelle’s blog!

 ~ Mint Chocolate Brownie Decadence

 (part of my It’s Not Easy Being Green, Unless You’re A Dessert—17+ Gluten-Free Green Mint Desserts roundup along with her Mint Chocolate Bundt Cakes with Mint Frosting and her Triple Chocolate Mint Cookies)

 ~ Easy Gluten-Free Dairy-Free Bread in Your Bread Machine